 Tips for Serving as an Information Literacy Consultant

-NOTE: While the Information Literacy Competency Standards for Higher Education are currently in force, during 2013-14, an ACRL task force is extensively revising them.
-Read more and listen to recordings from open forums held Fall 2013 and Spring 2014.
+NOTE: While the Information Literacy Competency Standards for Higher Education are currently in force, during 2013-15, an ACRL task force is extensively revising them.
+Read more and listen to recordings from open forums held Fall 2013, Spring and Summer 2014.

 Information Literacy Standards Committee

 May 1, 2008; Revised March 23, 2010

 The Information Literacy (IL) Consultant will assist a Section with the development of subject-specific information literacy standards that meet core criteria and have sound content related to information literacy and educational outcomes.

 Names and brief information about IL Consultants will be posted on a web page hosted by the Information Literacy Standards Committee (ILSC).
 Sections developing standards will consult the web page and contact IL Consultants to confirm their interest and availability.
 The IL Consultant will notify the ILSC chair once they have agreed to work with a Section.

 After the IL Consultant has been assigned to work with a Section, representatives from the ILSC will provide any needed information, including this tip sheet and other relevant materials to the consultants and, if needed, will provide informal instruction on the process for the consultants.
 The Consultant is responsible for thoroughly learning the procedures outlined in "Tips for Developing Subject-Specific Information Literacy Standards" so as to be able to guide a Section through the process.
 The Consultant should also review the subject-specific information literacy standards that have gone through the approval process to become familiar with the range of ways the information might be presented.
 The Consultant should contact the ILSC representative with any questions about the process.

 The Consultant will assist the Section in developing a timeline for the project, and will be expected to continue working with the Section through the entire process, which ends once the ACRL Board has approved the document.